 Philadelphia had the highest death rate of any major American city during the influenza pandemic of 1918–19.
 A five-year exhibit, Spit Spreads Death at the Mütter Museum — dedicated to displaying fascinating discoveries about the human body with unique specimens, models and instruments — explores how neighborhoods in Philadelphia were impacted, how the disease spread, and what could happen in future pandemics.
-Opening October 17.
+Now open.

 Volcanos!
 Sharks!
 Based on the book by the same name by New York Times best-selling (and Philadelphia) author Josh Piven, this interactive exhibit at The Franklin Institute features a logical series of fun and immersive physical challenges, which provide the essential instructions to face unexpected— but possible—real-life scenarios, through April 19, 2020.

 This show explores visionary and even controversial designs that could transform how people live, eat, heal, travel and find love.
 From lab-grown food to robotic companions, the Philadelphia Museum of Art showcases imaginative ideas that respond to civilization’s future needs, desires and fears, through March 8, 2020.